 We will collect personal information from you by lawful and fair means.
-We may collect personal information from you when:
+We may collect personal information from you when you:

 - Email us;

-- Ask us to contact you after visiting our website or other online platforms such as facebook; or
+- Ask us to contact you after visiting our website or other online platform such as Facebook;

-We may also collect information about you from other persons/organisations for relevant business purposes, where you have consented to the collection and provision of this information, such as your medical records from health professionals, records from another Guide Dog School or Australia Post for example.
+We may also collect information about you from other persons/organisations for relevant business purposes, where you have consented to the collection and provision of this information, for example such as:

 We employ a number of technical, administrative and physical procedures to protect your information from unauthorised access, disclosure, loss, misuse or alteration.